maksimGtHb/table-editor-react-tailwind-vite/README.md

 Run the App Locally 🖥️

-1️⃣ Clone the Repository
+1️⃣ Clone the Repository:

 git clone {link to project}

-2️⃣ Go to the Project Folder
+2️⃣ Go to the Project Folder:

 cd your-repo

-3️⃣ Install Dependencies
+3️⃣ Install Dependencies:

 npm install

-4️⃣ Run the App
+4️⃣ Run the App:

 npm start